vitiral/simple-quality/starting-project.md

 this tutorial will follow:
 1. It is designed for absolute beginners: you should know the basics of a programming language and revision control, and that's all you need.
+2. It focuses on teaching concepts and tools which are simple and deliver real-world and immediate value.
-2. It will break down problems into component pieces and then introduce issues and ask you to fix them.
+3. It will break down problems into component pieces and then introduce issues and ask you to fix them.
-3. It uses exercises as the primary method that you learn.
+4. It uses exercises as the primary method that you learn.
 Only by actually doing them will you understand how the tools and processes you are reading about are useful.
 So when you see exercises, like the one below, it is important that you do them.